-Includes a sneak preview of the upcoming book “Return to the Sea” by Amanda Labonté
+Includes a sneak preview of the upcoming book “Drawn to the Tides” by Amanda Labonté

 “A mysterious figure in the ocean, a suspicious loss in the waves, a riveting treasure hunt, and surprise after surprise, how could anyone not want to read this novel?”

 ~Alice Kuipers, author of 40 Things I Want to Tell You and Life on the Refrigerator Door.

 “Call of the Sea is a vividly imagined novel of folk lore and legends smoothly mixed with realistic, colourful characters of an East Coast village.
 Amanda Labonte’s paranormal coming of age story effortlessly lifts you along with Alex’s journey to the brink of suspended disbelief…”